mvolkmann/blog/src/swift-ui.md

 ### `Spacer`

-Each of these take an equal amount of the unused space inside the parent container view.
+Each `Spacer` view takes an equal amount of the unused space inside its parent container view.
 It accepts an optional `minLength` attribute which defaults to zero.

-Using `Spacer` can be compared to web applications that use the CSS properties `display: flex;` and `justify-content`.
+Using `Spacer` can be compared to web applications that use the CSS properties `display: flex;` and `justify-content` with the values shown in the following table:

 | CSS justify-content value | Spacer placement              |
 | ------------------------- | ----------------------------- |